ls1intum/Artemis/docs/dev/playwright.rst

   The main configuration of the Artemis server are contained in the `Playwright environment configuration files <https://github.com/ls1intum/Artemis/tree/develop/docker/artemis/config>`__.
   However, those files do not contain any security relevant information.
-  Security relevant settings like the credentials to the Jira admin account in the prelive system are instead passed to the Docker container via environment variables.
+  Security relevant settings are instead passed to the Docker container via environment variables.
+This information is accessible to the Bamboo build agent via
-  This information is accessible to the Bamboo build agent via `Bamboo plan variables <https://confluence.atlassian.com/bamboo/bamboo-variables-289277087.html>`__.
+  `Bamboo plan variables <https://confluence.atlassian.com/bamboo/bamboo-variables-289277087.html>`__.

   The Artemis container is also configured to